-MY DIAMOND STUDS, by the Author of "My Brother's Wife"-The Fire-Maters, by Bessie R. Progress of Science-Mares' Nests in Parnassus-A Henry Linton, form the chief Contents of No. 22 of the NATIONAL MAGAZINE, price 2d., richly Illustrated.
+MY DIAMOND STUDS, by the Author of "My Brother's Wife"-The Fire-Daters, by Bessie R. Parkes-Progress of Science-Marcs' Nests in Parnassus-A Home of Clouds and Sunshine, and other Contributions from authors of repute-"A Contrast," from a Painting by A. Solomon, and other Engravings in the first style, by Henry Linton, form the chief Contents of No. 22 of the NATIONAL MAGAZINE, price 2d., richly Hustrated.

-London: NATIONAL MAGAZINE COMPANY (Limited), 25,
+London: NATIONAL MAGAZINE COMPANY (Limited), 25, Essex-street, Strand.
+W. C.: and all Booksellers

 In a few days will be published, price 7s.
-6d., USTRALIAN ESSAYS on Subjects Political, Moral, and Religious.
+6d.
+USTRALIAN ESSAYS on Subjects Political, Moral, and Religious.
 By JAMES NORTON, Esq., Sen., of Elswick, in the County of Cumberland, New South Wales, Member of the Legislative Council of New South Wales.